ConfigurationConfiguration

 The default role is the role that will be assigned to a new user when it is created.

-For setup facilities, you can define the default role from the kestra.security.default-role configuration.
-Each time you start Kestra, the default role will be checked and created if it does not exist for every Tenant.
+You can define the default role using the kestra.security.defaultRole configuration.
+Whenever you start Kestra, the default role will be checked and created if it doesn't exist.

 The default role requires three properties: